aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/2-realtime/2-Backend/_index.en.md

 - For *Architecture*, choose `arm64`.

 {{% notice info %}}
-Lambda functions that use arm64 architecture (AWS Graviton2 processor) can achieve significantly better better price and performance than the equivalent function running on x86_64 architecture.
+Lambda functions that use arm64 architecture (AWS Graviton2 processor) can achieve significantly better price and performance than the equivalent function running on x86_64 architecture.
 For more information, read this [documentation page](https://docs.aws.amazon.com/lambda/latest/dg/foundation-arch.html?icmpid=docs_lambda_help).
 {{% /notice %}}

 3. Open the *Change default execution role* section: